 Royal Government of Cambodia

 In the past two decades, Cambodia has gone through many major changes reflecting the heroic sacrifice of the Cambodian people to protect and to rebuild their homeland, the standard of their living, and the prosperity of their future.
 With the October 23, 1991 Paris Peace Agreement, Cambodia achieves full right and sovereignty.
-For the result, the Cambodian people may fervently develop their country with generous assistance
+For the result, the Cambodian people may fervently develop their country with generous assistance from international communities.

 Before reaching their goal of prosperity, they faced many critical proceedings.
 With His Majesty vision of Preah Bat Samdech Norodom Sihanouk, the beloved king of the Cambodia people, peace and national reconciliation were finally achieved.